kiyoshion/laravel-dokcer-compose/README.md

 git clone https://github.com/kiyoshion/laravel-inertia-react-ssr .
 ```

-When you clone your repository to /app directory, you can see your app on your local /src directory.
+When you clone your repository to /app directory, you can see your Laravel project at your local /src directory.

 ### 3.4 .env
 Copy .env.example to .env, then edit it to your environment